sbl-sdsc/mmtf-pyspark/docs/WindowsInstallation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 ::

    jupyter notebook

-In jupyter notebook, open the file DataAnalysisExample.ipynb and run it.
+In Jupyter Notebook, open the file ``DataAnalysisExample.ipynb`` and run it.

-More notebooks that show how to use the mmtf-pypark API are available in the
+More notebooks that demonstarte use the mmtf-pypark API are available in the
-demos directory
+demos directory.

 OPTIONAL] Hadoop Sequence Files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~